white paper

 Candidate Assessment

-Once clinical research has been compiled, the sponsor can assess drug efficacy of the extended-release tablet.
-Additionally, the sponsor will consider the following to build clinical evidence the commercial value:
+Once clinical research has been compiled, the sponsor can assess the drug efficacy of the extended-release tablet.
+Additionally, the sponsor will consider the following to build clinical evidence of the commercial value:

 During this product planning stage, all data available and FDA’s previous findings should be used to establish value.
-Additionally, a product roadmap is helpful to determine the team alignment around future product development strategy.
+Additionally, a product roadmap is helpful in determining the team alignment around future product development strategy.

 Pre-IND